 What You Should Know: You can’t fit a ton of gear inside for how large it is.

-We’ve tested a lot of Trayvax Wallets here at Pack Hacker; although most are made of metal and feature minimalistic design hues, the Explorer Passport Wallet has a unique look all its own.
+We’ve tested a lot of Trayvax Wallets here at Pack Hacker.
+Though their minimalist wallets are mostly made of metal, the Explorer Passport Wallet has a unique look all its own.
 It’s crafted from genuine American leather that looks professional and rugged simultaneously.

 The angled corners look almost art-deco and add to this wallet’s stand-out design.
 It only comes in brown, but we feel that color suits it well.